 In this approach student-volunteers from schools/colleges are engaged in providing functional literacy classes to non-literate adults (15+ age) over a period of 45-60 days.
 The learners are advised to appear for the NIOS examination at the end of the project, which takes place in March and August every year.
 On clearing the examination the learners are certified as functionally literate.
 It is important to note that the ideal time to implement DIKSHA is during vacations (session break/summer vacation) as the students would have time to engage in extra-curricular activities.
 However it can be implemented at other times of the year as well, depending on the willingness of the school authorities.

-2. SWABHIMAAN – Dignity Through Education :Swabhimaan envisions setting up of Adult Literacy Centres (ALC) in both rural and urban areas in a centralized location to impart functional literacy to non-literate adults (15+ years).
-Maximum 30 learners can be enrolled per batch and multiple batches can run in one ALC.
-The main resource for this intervention is the teacher, who has the sole responsibility of coordinating the project, tracking and reporting the progress of the learners.
-It can directly be implemented by Clubs or by NGOs identified by Clubs and/or RILMO.
+Swabhimaan envisions setting up of Swabhimaan Centres (SC) across India, in centralized locations, to impart functional literacy to non-literate adults (15+ years).
+Maximum 30 learners can be enrolled per batch and multiple batches can run in one SC.
+The main resource person for this intervention is the teacher, who is solely responsible for coordinating the project, tracking and reporting the progress of the learners.
+It can directly be implemented by Clubs or by NGOs identified either by Clubs and/or RILM Office.